AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 }
 ```

 This would cause an infinite loop as `this.name = ` would call the setter again and again.
-By putting the underscore in front of it it, I achieve the same result that I would get by renaming the setter to something else, such as:
+By putting the underscore in front of it it, I can achieve the same result that I would get by renaming the setter to something else For example:

 ```javascript
 set rename(newName){